xcore/sw_gpio_examples/doc/hardware_requirements.rst

 This application has the following features:

    * module_i2c_master from the xSOFTip library is used to access the external ADC, which is equipped with an external linearised thermistor circuit for temperature sensing.
-   * simple code to print the recorded temperature to the XDE debug console on the press of one of the sliceCARD buttons
+   * simple code to print the recorded temperature to the xTIMEcomposer debug console on the press of one of the sliceCARD buttons
    * simple code to cycle through the 4 LEDs each time the other button is pressed.
    * demonstrates use of XC select statements for handling multiple concurrent inputs
    * demonstrates basic usage of XCore ports